cap-js/docs/guides/databases-postgres.md

 ::: details See what this does…
 1. Adds `@cap-js/postgres` dependency to your _package.json_ `dependencies`.
 2. Sets up deployment descriptors such as _mta.yaml_ to use a PostgreSQL instance deployer application.
-3. Wires up the PostgreSQL service and app to your main CAP service.<!-- TODO: More detail here? -->
+3. Wires up the PostgreSQL service to your deployer app and CAP backend.
 :::

 ### Deploy